hawk/lux/doc/lux.md

 Infra-structure support
 -----------------------

-In a hetrogenous test environment with various types of machines possibly with different architectures and hardware, it may be necessary to have machine dependent configuration settings.
+In a heterogeneous test environment with various types of machines possibly with different architectures and hardware, it may be necessary to have machine dependent configuration settings.
 This can be achieved by using `.luxcfg` files.
 Look in the